Public lands should be part of the climate change solution

 As global temperatures warm to dangerous levels and we experience more frequent and severe heat waves, droughts, hurricanes and other extreme weather events, we need to act urgently to curb emissions.
 Part of the solution is to transform public lands management to prioritize our health and future instead of corporate profits.

-We strive to make public lands and waters entirely pollution-free.
-The first step is to make public lands a net-zero source of emissions by 2030 and support a just transition for fossil-fuel-dependent communities.
+We strive to end fossil fuel development on public lands and waters, making them entirely pollution-free.
+The first step is to make these lands a net-zero source of emissions by 2030 while supporting a just transition for fossil-fuel-dependent communities.
 We also want to boost responsible renewable energy development in the right places and to protect forests and landscapes that play an important role in absorbing climate change emissions.

 Public lands can and should be part of the climate solution for the benefit of all people.